 - 1¼ cup chicken stock

-- 8 ounces cream cheese I used full fat but you can use low fate
+- 8 ounces cream cheese, I used full fat but you can use low fat if preferred.

 - 1 teaspoon garlic powder

 - 2 tablespoons chopped fresh parsley, more for garnish

 - Season chicken breasts with salt & pepper, then sauté in olive oil over medium high heat for 4-6 minutes per side, until the internal temp reaches 165F.
 Remove chicken and allow it to rest on a plate.

 - Sauté sliced mushrooms for about 3 minutes, flipping to brown both sides.
 Set aside with the chicken.

 - Add chicken stock and deglaze the pan (just heat up the stock a bit, and use a spatula to loosen any of the cooked residue on the bottom of the pan).

 - Add Worcestershire sauce, garlic powder, and onion powder.
 Stir in the cream cheese and Parmesan cheese until it creates a creamy sauce.
 If the sauce is too think add a little more chicken stock.